Metrics that matter: how you should be measuring Agile

 Value-Based Agile Metrics

 A more productive way to measure agile is to focus on (and measure) the value agile can bring you.
-This is not to say that metrics like velocity and quality should not be measured—far from it.
+This is not to say that agile development metrics like velocity and quality should not be measured—far from it.
 These data points are useful but shouldn’t be the end goal.

 So how do we measure value?
 The following metrics, also listed in the survey, are closer to the mark: